 - 5 Which of these conclusions (a-e) do you think the author wanted you to draw after reading the article?
-You can choose more than one. - a Immigration has benefited America. - b Immigrants have a stronger connection to their original country than their new home. - c It is important for descendants of immigrants to be aware of their family history. - d Immigrant families have a strong motivation to work hard and make a good life for themselves. - e The world is full of immigrants, and this is something we should celebrate.
+You can choose more than one. - a Immigration has benefited America. - b Immigrants have a stronger connection to their original country than their new home. - c It is important for descendants of immigrants to be aware of their family history. - d Immigrant families have a strong motivation to work hard and make a good life for themselves. - e The world is full of immigrants and this is something we should celebrate.

-6 Where in the article did you find evidence to draw the conclusions in Exercise 5?
-What do you think the author's main conclusion is?
+6 Where in the text did you find evidence to draw the conclusions in Exercise 5?
+Which is the author's main conclusion, do you think?
 Why?
-Discuss in pairs.